NM711/SimpleDocRenderer/readme.md

 # Simple Doc Renderer

-Terminal renderer made for the simple doc markup language.
-Crafted entirely in nim
+Terminal renderer made for the Simple Doc markup language.
+Crafted entirely in Nim!

 ## How to build and run?